PSP92/css-grid/README.md

   - `grid-template-columns`
    - `grid-areas`

-- An **Implicit Grid** is formed when there are more grid items than cells in the grid or when a grid item is placed outside of the explicit grid, the grid container automatically generates grid tracks.
+- An **Implicit Grid** is formed when there are more grid items than cells in the grid or when a grid item is placed outside of the explicit grid.

 Since we haven't assigned any elements to columns or rows as of yet Grid is working in **Implicit Grid** mode where it is taking on the job of creating new rows for content.